jborggaard/KroneckerTools/README.md

 # KroneckerTools
-Functions for working with Kronecker sum systems and as well as polynomials expressed using Kronecker products.
+Functions for working with polynomials expressed using Kronecker products as well as associated Kronecker sum systems.

-Used by various functions in both the QQR and NLbalancing software repositories.
+Used by various functions in both the QQR (https://www.github.com/jborggaard/QQR) and NLbalancing (https://www.github.com/jborggaard/NLbalancing) software repositories.

 # License
 This software is covered by the MIT license.